AhmedElghazaly/autosubtitle/README.md

 - **Reset**: Delete config.ini to reset to defaults
 - **Backup**: Configuration file can be backed up easily

-## Contributing

-See `AGENTS.md` for development guidelines and best practices.

-## License

-This project maintains the same license as the original autosubtitle project.

 ## Version History